Stock market today: Asian shares slide after tech, rising oil prices drag Wall St lower

 Alphabet, meanwhile, fell 1.2% as an antitrust trial against Google opened in a federal courthouse.
 It's the biggest such trial since regulators took Microsoft to court in 1998.
 The U.S. government is accusing Google of abusing its position as the world's dominant search engine and forcing consumers to settle for inferior search results.

-Stocks of oil producers rallied as the price of crude climbed.
-Exxon Mobil rose 2.9% and was the strongest single force limiting the S&P 500's loss.
-Occidental Petroleum gained 4.1%.
-Oil prices have been climbing since the end of June after mostly falling for a year.

-On Wednesday, U.S. benchmark crude was unchanged at $88.84 a barrel in electronic trading on the New York Mercantile Exchange.
+In other trading Wednesday, U.S. benchmark crude was up 21 cents at $89.05 a barrel in electronic trading on the New York Mercantile Exchange.
 It jumped $1.55 on Tuesday.

-Brent crude oil, the international pricing standard, was down 5 cents at $92.01 a barrel.
+Brent crude oil, the international pricing standard, picked up 15 cents to $92.21 a barrel.

-Higher energy prices could compel the Federal Reserve to act again to tame inflation, Stephen Innes of SPI Asset Management said in a commentary.

-High rates work to undercut inflation by slowing the entire economy and knocking down prices for stocks and other investments.

 Credit: AP